 Consequences of employees losing trust in the company’s vision

-Gallup research published a report where they record high employee engagement for US workers who are involved in, enthusiastic about, and committed to their work and workplace.
+Gallup research published a report that records high employee engagement for US workers involved in, enthusiastic about, and committed to their work and workplace.
 But that high only tops out at 34%.
-The report proves that still the majority of the workforce are not involved, meaning they have low trust or no trust in their company/workplace.
+The report proves that the majority of the workforce is still not involved, meaning they have low trust or no trust in their company/workplace.
 Now, let’s go over the consequences of employees losing trust in their company –

 1. Dysfunctional workplace

-When no trust exists there remains no cooperation.
+When no trust exists, there remains no cooperation.
 Also, everyone tries to escape that place.
 So, the workplace has become dysfunctional.
 When the employees do not trust their leaders, the leaders lose control over them.
-So, the organizational process breaks down and the working environment becomes indiscipline.
+So, the organizational process breaks down, and the working environment becomes indisciplined.

 2. Feelings of insecurity

-In a low trust work environment, employees feel insecure about their progress.
-When the employees lose trust in their leaders they feel that their leader will not evaluate them rightly.
+In a low-trust work environment, employees feel insecure about their progress.
+When the employees lose trust in their leaders, they think that their leader will not evaluate them rightly.
 So, they lose enthusiasm in their work.